Office - (702) 671-4318

 - Letters to the Court containing substantive argument on the merits of a contested issue are disfavored, viewed as improper ex parte communications, even if copied to opposing counsel, and will generally be disregarded.

 - District Court Department II will accept electronic signatures on any accepted document from legal counsel.
-Electronic signatures of others is only allowed if there is a rule that allows it.
+Electronic signatures of other is only allowed if there is a rule that allows it.
+Electronic Signatures are accepted for most Stipulations and Orders so long as there is one wet signature.
+Electronic signatures are not permitted for Stipulation to Dismiss.

 - Department II conducts jury selection in accordance with the procedure set forth in NRS 16.030(4) (commonly known as the “Arizona Strike and Replace Method”).
 However, before counsel commences voir dire, the Court will examine and excuse persons for hardships, lack of statutory qualifications, and statutory exemptions.
 Also, before counsel commences voir dire, the Court will conduct voir dire and then meet with the parties at sidebar to determine whether any person may be excused.